 Let's look at three good choices for BI tools: Microsoft Power BI, Tableau, and QlikView.

 Microsoft Power BI

-- How many requisitions, contracts, and purchase orders are processed across the organization by buyer?
-What is the average value of each transaction?
+The number of requisitions, contracts, and purchase orders processed across the organization by the buyer and the average value of each transaction

-Who are your most profitable customers?
-What are they buying and how much do they spend in different categories?
-Those are the kinds of relevant questions you can ask and answer easily with Tableau.
-You can look at sales by region, segment, category, and year with just a few clicks.
-Hover over data to see the details instantly.
-With dashboards that are this easy to understand, everyone in your organization can make more data-driven decisions.
+Tableau provides information easily on relevant questions like who the most profitable customers are, what they buy, and how much is spent in different categories.
+You can look at sales by region, segment, category, and year with just a few clicks and hover over data to see the details instantly.
+Having easily understandable dashboards paves the way to more data-driven decisions.

 Pros and Cons of BI Tools in Spend Analysis

 Data security is questionable